sed76/-cloudpayments_mod/documentation/index.md

-# Titanium Mobile Module for Cloudpayments IOS Module
+# Titanium Mobile Module for Cloudpayments iOS SDK

 ## Description

 Appcelerator Titanium module for helping with CloudPayments.ru's transaction chain.
+Check the details at https://github.com/cloudpayments/CloudPayments_iOSSDKDemo

 ## Referencing the module in your Titanium Mobile application ##